The page covers:

 Appartamento dei Conservatori: Sala degli Orazi e dei Curiazi: (left) detail of the decoration; (right) a panel of a door depicting the personifications of Rome and of the River Tiber (1643)

-The frescoes were framed by a decoration suggesting they were hanging tapestries which could be covered by curtains.
+The frescoes were framed by a decoration suggesting they were hanging tapestries which could be covered by curtains, similar to what was done in the same period in the transept of S. Giovanni in Laterano.
 All details were highly elaborate and testify to the wide range of artistic skills which were available in Rome during the XVIIth century.
 The image used as background for this page shows a marble head of lion which decorates one of the door frames at Appartamento dei Conservatori.
 The lion was a symbol of medieval Rome, which was eventually replaced by the she-wolf.

 Appartamento dei Conservatori: Sala dei Capitani: (left) ancient statue with the head of Carlo Barberini, brother of Pope Urban VIII; (centre) ancient statue with the head of Alessandro Farnese, great-grandson of Pope Paul III; (right) statue of Tommaso Rospigliosi, nephew of Pope Clement IX, by Ercole Ferrata

 Military symbols are everywhere in Appartamento dei Conservatori, although the Conservatori were not involved in the defence/policing of the City except during sede vacante.
-Flaminio Bolongier is best known for the wooden ceiling of S. Maria in Aracoeli.
+Flaminio Bolongier is best known for the wooden ceilings of S. Giovanni in Laterano and S. Maria in Aracoeli.

 Wooden ceilings and other elements of the decoration of a Roman church or palace were often gilded.
 The practice of gilding eventually led to the creation of UniversitÓ dei Battiloro (literally gold hitters), a guild which grouped the artisans who made the very thin gold layers which were used for gilding.
 It is recorded in Rome between 1621 and 1779 and it owned Cappella di S. Barbara at SS.
 Cosma e Damiano.
 You may wish to see some other gilded or illusionistic ceilings.